node-red/node-red.github.io/docs/getting-started/docker.md

 docker run -it -p 1880:1880 -v node_red_data:/data --name mynodered nodered/node-red:1.2.0-10-arm32v6
 ```

+As of Node-RED v3.1.0 we also provide a Debian based image for those nodes with native components that do not work well on Alpine.

 ### Managing User Data

 Once you have Node-RED running with Docker, we need to